Bitterroot: Distribution

 The plant is native to western North America from low to moderate elevations on grassland, open bushland, forest in dry rocky or gravelly soils.
 Its range extends from southern British Columbia, through Washington and Oregon west of the Cascade Range to southern California, and east to western Montana, Idaho, Wyoming, northern Colorado and northern Arizona.

 Uses

 The thick roots come into season in spring and can survive extremely dry conditions.
 If collected early enough in the season, they can be peeled, boiled, and made into a jelly-like food.

 History and culture

 French trappers knew the plant as racine amère (bitter root).
-Native American names include spetlum/sp̓eƛ̓m̓ or spetlem ("hand-peeled"), nakamtcu (Ktanxa: naqam¢u), and mo'ôtáa-heséeo'ôtse (Cheyenne, "black medicine").
+Native American names include spetlum/sp̓eƛ̓m̓ or spetlem ("hand-peeled"), nakamtcu (Ktanxa: naqam¢u), and mo'ȯhtáeheséeo'ȯtse (Cheyenne, "black medicine").

 The roots were consumed by tribes such as the Shoshone and the Flathead Indians as an infrequent delicacy.
 Traditionally, the Ktunaxa cooked bitterroot with grouse.
 For the Ktunaxa, bitterroot is eaten with sugar; other tribes prefer eating it with salt.
 The Lemhi Shoshone believed the small red core found in the upper taproot had special powers, notably being able to stop a bear attack.
 Plains Indians peeled and boiled the root prior to its consumption.
+Nlaka'pamux traditional knowledge holds that when saskatoonberry, chokecherry, and arrowleaf balsamroot start blooming, bitterroot is ready to be dug up and harvested.